727800350/note/cs/r.md

 ```
 Now the default argument is a variable that does not exist until the body of the function executes!
 If f is called with one argument, the R interpreter chugs along until it gets to the last line of the function and says
-"Hmm.
+Hmm.
 What is b?
 Let me go back and see.
-Oh, the default value of b is c, and now I know what c is."
+Oh, the default value of b is c, and now I know what c is.

 This behavior is called lazy evaluation.
 Expressions are not evaluated unless and until they are needed.
 It is a common feature of functional programming languages.